vmxdev/damper/README.md

 damper comes with web-based statistics viewer, demo is available (or unavailable sometimes) here: http://damper.xenoeye.com

+You can zoom or pan chart by mouse, double-click returns to default

 Chart displayed using SCGI module.
 It can be integrated with Apache, Nginx, lighthttp or any web-server which support SCGI interface

 To compile module: